MykeHaunt/2JZ-GTE-Predictive-Monitoring-System/README.md

 ## Introduction

-The **2JZ-GTE Predictive Monitoring System** is an open-source, real-time engine diagnostics and predictive analytics platform tailored for Toyota's iconic 2JZ-GTE engine.
-Designed to empower enthusiasts, mechanics, and tuners, this system offers an intuitive frontend interface coupled with a robust backend, facilitating proactive engine health monitoring, performance optimization, and predictive maintenance.
+This platform represents a transformative leap in motorsports engineering: an open‑source, real‑time diagnostics and predictive analytics system purpose‑built for the legendary Toyota 2JZ‑GTE engine.
+By seamlessly uniting an ultra‑responsive frontend with a powerful analytics backend, it equips teams and tuners with the ability to foresee engine behavior, optimize performance on the fly, and execute maintenance with pinpoint accuracy—shifting the paradigm from reactive repairs to proactive race‑winning strategy.

 ---